North Quincy station: Development

 An office building and private parking garage were constructed on a parking lot on the west side of the station in 1983.
 The MBTA and city initially clashed over the agency taking city land by eminent domain; ultimately, the city purchased the air rights from the MBTA for one dollar and surrendered the property.
 In October 1997, North Quincy was identified as a possible site for a parking garage.
 The project was cancelled due to concerns over its financial viability.

 In February 2016, three bidders submitted proposals for mixed-use transit-oriented development to be built on the Hancock Street lot, with a new garage to replace lost parking spaces.
 That April, the MBTA board approved a 99-year lease of the lot to a developer.
-The developer would build a 1,307-space garage, with 852 spaces reserved for MBTA parking, as part of the project.
+The developer was to build a 1,307-space garage, with 852 spaces reserved for MBTA parking, as part of the project.
 The Quincy Planning Board approved the project, with the garage increased to 1,600 spaces, in June 2017.
 Shortly before construction was expected to begin, a local carpenters union petitioned the state to force a public bidding process for the garage because it will be operated by the MBTA.
 In April 2018, Massachusetts Attorney General Maura Healey ruled that the MBTA or the developers were legally required to publicly bid for the garage construction.

-Construction on the garage - the first part of the $205 million development - began on February 17, 2019.
-The garage was largely complete by mid-2020, and the residential and commercial parts of the development.
-However, as of May 2024, the MBTA portion of the garage is not yet open due to insufficient lighting.
+Construction on the garage – the first part of the $205 million development – began on February 17, 2019.
+The garage was largely complete by mid-2020, but opening of the MBTA portion was delayed due to insufficient lighting.
+The first parts of the adjacent development, which was branded as The Abby, opened in 2021.
+The garage ultimately opened on September 15, 2025.